richmedina/vot-dev/README.md

 3. The user is advised to manually check the output data from this program.
 Although AutoVOT's model provides high accuracy predictions, occasional manual corrections may be required.

-4. If VOT-CP does not meet your current needs based on particular transcription norms for the language(s) you study or corpus format, get in touch with me to see how the program can me re-adjusted to meet those needs.
+4. If VOT-CP does not meet your current needs based on particular transcription norms for the language(s) you study or corpus format, get in touch with me to see how the program can be re-adjusted to meet those needs.

 ## Tutorial